-Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform, an enhanced version of Freematics ONE, in form of a OBD dongle which plugs directly into a car’s OBD port and works as a standalone computing device which has access to vehicle’s ECU, high accuracy GPS, motion sensor and possibly some external sensors.
-Collected data can be processed in real-time, stored in internal Flash or microSD card and transmitted via BLE, WIFI or cellular network.
+Freematics ONE+ is a powerful Arduino programmable vehicle telematics prototyping platform, an enhanced version of Freematics ONE, in form of a OBD dongle that plugs into a vehicle’s OBD port and works as a standalone device having access to vehicle’s ECU, high-rate GNSS, 9-DOF motion sensor and possibly some external sensors.
+Collected data can be processed in real-time, stored in internal Flash or microSD card and transmitted via BLE, WiFi or cellular network.
 Freematics ONE+ comes with an actively maintained Arduino library and ready-to-go Arduino sketches.

 - G-force measurement and motion/orientation detection